 On March 2, 2020, the Sponsor agreed to loan the Company an aggregate of up to \$300,000 to cover for expenses related to the Proposed Public Offering pursuant to a promissory note (the "Note").
 This loan is non-interest bearing and payable on the earlier of December 31, 2020 and the completion of the Proposed Public Offering.
-As of March 31, 2020 and March 2, 2020, the Company has borrowed \$100,000 and \$0 under the Note, respectively.
-In April 2020, the Company received an additional \$50,000 in loan proceeds, for a total outstanding amount of \$150,000 under the Note.
+As of March 2, 2020, the Company has not borrowed any amount under the Note.